tybrs/yelp-corpus-generator/README.md

-# YelpCorpusGenerator
+# Yelp CorpusG enerator

 ## About
-YelpCorpusGenerator is a multi-container Docker web scraping application designed to buid a database of restaurant reviews for sentiment analysis.
+Yelp Corpus Generator is a multi-container Docker web scraping application designed to buid a database of restaurant reviews for sentiment analysis.
 Web scrping is performed in [Scrapy]() with JavaScript integration through [Splash]() and storage in PostgreSQL.

 ## Installation